RichardCoffee/custom-post-type/README.md

 * Provides a base class for easier CPT creation.
 * Control whether the CPT show ups on the Blog page along with regular posts.
+* You can stop a CPT with a specific taxonomy term from showing up on queries.
 * You can assign a custom 'single' template for displaying the CPT from a plugin.
 * You can assign a folder, or list of folders to look for templates in.
 * You can stop a user from deleting a custom taxonomy term, either permanently or if in use.